jessechounard/jessechounard/README.md

 ## Heya!
 I'm Jesse Chounard.

 I'm a dad, a husband, and a lover of video games and technology.
 I've been excited about programming since I got a chance to play with BASIC on a Commodore 64 when I was eight years old.
 I love learning new programming languages and can't seem to stop buying books on new languages and technologies.
 My current favorite languages are Go, Rust, and TypeScript.
-I've also used C, C++, C#, CSS, Dart, HTML, Java, JavaScript, Lua, Objective-C, PHP, Python, Scala, Swift, plus a handful of assembly languages.
+I've also used C, C++, C#, CSS, Dart, HTML, Java, JavaScript, Lua, Objective-C, PHP, Python, Scala, Swift, Zig, plus a handful of assembly languages.

 I'm currently a Senior Software Engineer at [CAVA](https://cava.com/).